CliMA/ClimaOcean.jl/docs/src/interface_fluxes.md

 ### Similarity theory for neutral boundary layers

-Another way to compute fluxes is to use Monin-Obukhov similarity theory.
+The standard method for computing fluxes in realistic Earth system modeling contexts uses a model for the structure of the near-surface atmosphere based on Monin-Obukhov similarity theory.
-The formulation of similarity theory, which is based on dimensional arguments, begins with the definition of "characteristic scales" which are related to momentum, heat, and vapor fluxes through
+Similarity theory is essentially a dimensional argument and begins with the definition of "characteristic scales" which are related to momentum, heat, and vapor fluxes through

 ```math
 u_\star^2 ≡ | \overline{\bm{u}' w'} |  \\